 Looking for an affordable place to stay in The Algarve?
-Get $50 off your first AirBnB stay using this link.
-Alternatively, receive 10% off when you book with booking.com.
-We frequently use these sites during our travels, simply because they are the best.
+Get $70 off your first AirBnB stay using this link.

 An hours walk from the centre of Portimao is where you’ll find Praia do Vau, a stunning beach located right next to the main beach, Praia De Rocha.

 Praia Da Marinha is the most photographed beach in the Algarve and you can see why!
 There is no public transport that goes directly there so you have to catch a bus to Lagoa and it’s a 1.5 hour walk from the bus stop.
 I was lucky to get a lift by a nice man who I asked for directions at the petrol station.